This guide will take through a trial run of the Luxedo Projection System software and projector from start to finish.

 Part 3: Calibrate Your Luxedo Projector

-In order to ensure your project creations will project into the real world correctly, you will first need to calibrate your projector and camera.
-This calibration is dependent on the relative position of the camera, projector, and environment, so make sure that your projector and camera are in their final positions before proceeding.
-If you move either of them after calibrating you will have to re-calibrate again.
+In order to ensure your project creations will project into the real world correctly, you will first need to calibrate your projector.
+This calibration is dependent on the relative position of the camera, projector, and environment, so make sure that your Luxedo Projection System is in its final position before proceeding.
+If you move it after calibrating you may have to re-calibrate again.

 Part 3: Create Your First Project